beertino/question_bank/README.md

 # Question Bank

-This is a documentation simple project that uses MongoDB running on Google Cloud Platform (GCP) to store questions as documents.
+This is a documentation simple project that uses MongoDB Atlas to store questions as documents.

 The attributes in the documents are assumed to be the following:
 - `year`
+- `source`
 - `qn_no`
 - `paper_type`
 - `paper_no`